-Read an interesting interview with our lead guide Borut Strel on how did the new Turkey Swim and Sail trip go and what are the future plans...
+Read an interesting interview with our lead guide Borut Strel on how the new Turkey Swim and Sail trip went and what his future plans are.

 What is so special about Turkey?